 Interactive realtime environment “Collector” that lets you explore remains of a long lost civilization.
-Project was created with Blender and Unity.
+Originally project was created with Blender, Houdini and Unity.
+Recently I remade it in Unreal Engine 4, as a base for further experiments and tests.

 It is about a nomad traveler on a dying world – exploring ancient ruins of the precursors.
 Their techno-magic still gives water and life to few precious living things that have survived the collapse of planets terraforming infrastructure.
 Ancient values – equality between art and technology is visible in the Hydrator unit – which still, after centuries of abandonment, is generating force field that brings water out from the depths of the dry sand.
 On the opposite side – Collector, shows harsh reality of the survivors – gathering and retrofitting scraps of what remains to survive in the inhospitable environment.

-Concept, modeling and programming was all done by my self in Blender.
-Everything was put together in “old” Unity renderer as the new HD render pipeline was not production ready during the development of the project (some visual features needed for the concept were not yet implemented or stable).
+Concept, modeling and programming was all done by my self .
+Initially everything was put together in “old” Unity renderer as the new HD render pipeline was not production ready during the development of the project (some visual features needed for the concept were not yet implemented or stable).
+Later I updated project to new HD Render Pipeline – also adding some new effects based on new Visual Effects Graph – such as vectorfield animated particles.

 Interactive part gives viewer ability to interact with the piece with a mouse – by moving sideways, viewer can offset the viewpoint on a predefined track or move to the next viewpoint with a click.
 If left idle – application goes into automatic mode, looping through all viewpoints.